University accommodation room offer terms and conditions

 Continued negligence to maintain cleanliness to a satisfactory standard in any area of the accommodation may result in disciplinary action.

 6. Access to rooms

-The University regards it as paramount that student privacy is protected.
+The University regards it as paramount that student privacy is protected insofar as reasonably possible.
 However, in order for the University staff to discharge and fulfil their property management and student welfare roles, students are required to provide access to their accommodation at all reasonable times and the University has the right to enter when it deems necessary.

 Regular health and safety checks have to be undertaken every three months and you will be given one week’s notice when this occurs.